Virginia police investigate explosion at house where officers were trying to serve a search warrant

-ARLINGTON, Va. — (AP) — Police in a Virginia suburb of the nation’s capital are investigating a massive explosion at a house where officers were trying to serve a search warrant Monday.
+ARLINGTON, Va. — (AP) — Police in a Virginia suburb of the nation’s capital are investigating a massive explosion at a house where police were investigating reports of shots fired and attempted to serve a search warrant Monday.

-The Arlington County Police Department said in a statement that the suspect fired several shots inside the home and that an explosion happened.
-Firefighters were working to extinguish the fire.
+Some officers received minor injuries in the explosion, but no one was transported to the hospital, said Arlington County police spokesperson Ashley Savage.
+No fatalities have yet been confirmed and the status of the suspect, who was in the home when it exploded, is not known, she said.

-The police had earlier said that they were investigating after someone fired a flare gun from the house.
+The incident began at about 4:45 p.m. when police responded to reports of shots fired, which they later determined came from a flare gun, Savage said.
+While police investigated, they obtained a search warrant for the home, Savage said.

 Arlington is located across the Potomac River from Washington, D.C.
 The explosion took place in Bluemont, a suburban neighborhood in north Arlington where many of the homes are duplexes that house two families.